erikos5/medalumni/README.md

 If you're experiencing authentication issues or other unexpected behavior:

 1. Make sure your `.env` file exists in the project root
-2. Verify it contains the required variables (NODE_ENV, JWT_SECRET)
+2. Verify it contains all required variables (NODE_ENV, JWT_SECRET, PORT)
+3. Make sure PORT is set to 5006 to match the frontend configuration
-3. Restart the server after making changes to the `.env` file
+4. Restart the server after making changes to the `.env` file

 ## Project Structure